 WiFi—a novel wireless technology—has liberated us from the hassles of LAN cables so that we can access the all-important Internet!
 Sure, there are mobile internet technologies like 4G and 5G, which work well when you’re on the move, but for stability and speed, nothing beats WiFi.

-Now, if you go out to buy a WiFi router today, you’ll probably find a barrage of options.
+Now, if you go out to buy a WiFi router today, you’ll be spoilt for choices.
 Those options are in the form of “802.11”, followed by different letters (a, b, g, n, ac, etc.).
 For a non-tech-savvy person, 802.11 may sound mundane jargon, and it only gets worse with a bunch of random letters (a, b, g, n…) trailing after it!

 To put it very simply, “802.11” represents IEEE protocol for wireless internet.
 The Institute of Electrical and Electronics Engineers (IEEE) are the people who regulate different communication protocols in the field of electronics.
 IEEE 802.11 is specifically devoted to standardizing wireless local area networks (WLAN), or more simply—a fixed-line wireless internet connection.